Guide to an Allergy Friendly Grand Rapids Day Trip

 Getting close to dinner time we kept on the path of Cherry Street all the way down to Ionia, and turned left.
 Just a few blocks down is the Downtown Market in Grand Rapids.

-The allergy free/friendly options at the Market are plentiful… and our kids just love walking through to see all of the fish lined up right by the newly added Mad Cap Coffee.
+The allergy free/friendly options at the Market are plentiful (see their website for a full list)… and our kids just love walking through to see all of the fish lined up right by the newly added Mad Cap Coffee.
 This place is a haven for full family fun.
 Parents get to enjoy one of the best cups of coffee in town, choose their own entry and entertain their kids all at the same time.

 If you head upstairs you just might get to see the kind staff watering their plants in the greenhouse.

 Specifically, Dorothy & Tony’s Gourmet Popcorn, kettle corn, was what my son was most excited about.
 They offer a FREE ‘personal’ for kids with a purchase.
-Their popcorn is made in Grand Rapids, and is nut and gluten-free with some dairy free options!
-It was the perfect ending to our long and fun day.
+Their popcorn is made in Grand Rapids, and the kettle corn is peanut, tree nut, egg, gluten, soybean (a mixture of soy oil and canola oil is used), sesame, coconut and dairy FREE!
+It was the perfect ending to our fun adventure.

 Having a day where my son could feel just like all of the other eating patrons and feel safe was priceless.